Want to start a company in Hong Kong? See how Statrys can help

 • Annual audit required for large companies only

-Business banking access Banks: In-person KYC required to open account and deposit share capital
+Business account access Banks: In-person KYC required to open account and deposit share capital

 Fintechs: Some require local identity verification